-A week later, his dead body was recovered from 260 kilometres north of Nabinagar, at Angaria village, too, in Jhalakathi.
-His body had also a note affixed, in which the vigilante executioner was named “Hercules.”
+A week later, his dead body was recovered from 260 kilometers north of Nabinagar, at Angaria village, too, in Jhalakathi.
+His body also had a note affixed, in which the vigilante executioner was named “Hercules.”
 The mysterious case of “Hercules”—a Greek hero—led human rights groups to question the way the rape victims were executed.

 “Where has this Hercules come from?
 How?
-I believe it is the responsibility of the state and the police to find out who they are.” said Kazi Reazul Huq, the Chairman of National Human Rights Commission, at a meeting in Dhaka on 6 February.
+I believe it is the responsibility of the state and the police to find out who they are,” said Kazi Reazul Huq, the Chairman of the National Human Rights Commission (NHRC), at a meeting in Dhaka on 6 February.

-and that details would be disclosed once the investigation ended.
-Kazi Reazul Huq is currently abroad and couldn’t be contacted.
-Nazrul Islam, the commission’s acting chairman, commented on Prothom Alo’s finding, “This is a serious allegation.
-The state will have to investigate the matter with renewed vigour.
+As NHRC chairman Kazi Reazul Huq is abroad, Nazrul Islam is now the commission’s acting chairman.
+Regarding Prothom Alo’s finding, he commented, “This is a serious allegation.
+The state will have to investigate the matter with renewed vigor.
 It needs to be revealed who in the law enforcement agencies did this.”

 No signs of rape found

-Both Ishtiaq and Kabith, the killed rape suspects, lived in Bhandaria, Pirojpur.
+Both Ishtiaq and Kabith, the murdered rape suspects, lived in Bhandaria, Pirojpur.
 They were friends.
 On 17 January, a case was filed with the local police in Bhandaria, accusing them of raping a madrasa student.
-Filed by the victim’s father, the case charged that Ishtiaq and Kabith abducted her from streets and raped her.
+Filed by the victim’s father, the case charged that Ishtiaq and Kabith abducted her from the street and raped her.
 A week after the case was filed, Ishtiaq’s dead body was recovered, and another week later, Kabith’s.

 However, the medical test report into the case submitted on January 18 before the court noted, “No evidence of a recent forceful sexual contact has been found.”
 The father of the victim, however, refuted the conclusion by the medical team, saying that the case was filed days after the rape incident.
 Therefore, he said, evidence of rape could not be found.

-Two female doctors at Pirojpur Sadar Hospital conducted the test.
-One of them, Jannatul Maowa, told Prothom Alo, “If an individual was raped, there should be signs of internal or external injuries [in her/his body].
+Jannatul Maowa, among the two female doctors at Pirojpur Sadar Hospital who conducted the test, told Prothom Alo, “If an individual was raped, there should be signs of internal or external injuries [on her/his body].
 We look for that.
 We submitted to the court what we found upon examining the body.”

 Ishtiaq was dragged away from a bus

-A day after the case was filed, on January 18, Ishtiaq moved to Dhaka from Bhandaria—in a mess in Badda.
-On 20 January, he visited his in law’s residence in Tolarbagh, Mirpur, Dhaka and stayed there for two days before departing for Chattogram, according to his wife, Shamsunnahar.
-While on the bus, Ishtiaq had several conversations with her wife.
-After seven in the evening, Shamsunnahar could never contact him.
+A day after the case was filed, on January 18, Ishtiaq moved to Dhaka from Bhandaria—to a bachelor residence in Badda.
+On 20 January, he visited his in-laws’ home in Tolarbagh, Mirpur, Dhaka, and stayed there for two days before departing for Chattogram, according to his wife, Shamsunnahar.
+While on the bus, Ishtiaq had several conversations with his wife.
+After seven in the evening, Shamsunnahar could no longer reach him.

-While he was living at the mess in Badda, Ishtiaq was often visited by Nur Islam, who was living in another mess near Ishtiaq’s.
-Nur Islam told Prothom Alo that a local rickshaw van driver, Sabuj, took Ishtiaq to the bus station.
-When contacted, Sabuj said that Ishtiaq boarded a bus belonging to Ena Paribahan at 4 PM from Nadda, Dhaka.
+While living in Badda, Ishtiaq was often visited by Nur Islam, who was lived next door.
+Nur Islam told Prothom Alo that a local van driver, Sabuj, took Ishtiaq to the bus station.
+When contacted, Sabuj said that Ishtiaq boarded a bus belonging to Ena Paribahan at 4:00 PM from Nadda, Dhaka.
 He talked to Ishtiaq twice while he was on the bus.
 The last time Sabuj talked to Ishtiaq, he said the bus was crossing Cumilla.
-His phone was found unavailable when Sabuj again tried to reach him the night.
+His number was unreachable when Sabuj tried to call him again at night.

-When approached, the staff at the Ena bus stoppage at Nadda said the bus that departs for Chattogram originally comes from the Mahakhali main stoppage half an hour beforehand.
-Staff at the Mahakhali main stoppage of Ena Paribahan showed the registration number of the bus, which left the stoppage at 3.30 PM on January 22 to Chattogram, and the identity of the bus driver and supervisor.
-Their identity would not be disclosed for the sake of their security.
+When approached, the staff at the Ena bus stoppage in Nadda said the Chattogram bound bus originally comes from the Mahakhali main stoppage half an hour beforehand.
+Ena Paribahan staff at the Mahakhali main stoppage showed the registration number of the bus, which left the stoppage at 3:30 PM on January 22 to Chattogram, and the identity of the bus driver and supervisor.
+Due to reasons of safety, their identity could not be disclosed.

-When contacted, the supervisor of the bus told Prothom Alo that the bus faced a security checking that night when it was at Darogahat, Sitakunda.
-Three individuals, accompanying them was a white car, were carrying out the search, he said.
+When contacted, the bus supervisor said that the bus faced a security check that night when it was at Darogahat, Sitakunda.
+Three individuals, in a white car, carried out the search, he said.
 “Our bus was let go soon.
-However, when the bus arrived at Barabkunda area, we again saw the white car, speedily trying to chase us and giving the signal to stop.
-When we obeyed the signal and stopped, the three individuals emerged out of the car and identified themselves as being law enforcement officials.”
+However, when the bus arrived at the Barabkunda area, we again saw the white car, speedily trying to chase us and signalling us to stop.
+When we obeyed the signal and stopped, the three individuals emerged from the car and identified themselves as law enforcement officials.”

-“The plainclothes individuals were matching all passengers with a photo in their smartphone.
+“The plainclothes individuals were matching all passengers with a photo on their smartphone.
 At one stage, they captured one passenger.”
-When the supervisor was showed the photo of Ishtiaque, he confirmed that it was indeed Ishtiaq who was abducted from the bus that night.
+When the supervisor was shown the photo of Ishtiaq, he confirmed that it was indeed Ishtiaq.

 The bus driver confirmed the supervisor’s account and provided further details.
-He said when the white car was leaving the scene with the passenger, he photographed the registration plate of the car with his mobile phone.
-The photograph showed a Pajero car, assembled by the state-run company Progoti, a kind of vehicle normally issued to government officers.
+He said that when the white car was leaving the scene with the passenger, he photographed the car's registration plate with his mobile phone.
+The photograph showed a Pajero car, assembled by the state-run company Progoti, a vehicle usually issued to government officers.

-After searching against the car’s registration number with Bangladesh Road Transport Authority’s database, it was found that the owner of the car was a ‘Gov’t Department,’ while the address mentioned was of the headquarter of a law enforcement agency.
+A search of the car’s registration number against the Bangladesh Road Transport Authority’s database found that the car’s owner was a ‘Gov’t Department,’ while the address mentioned was of the headquarter of a law enforcement agency.

-To further ascertain the account of the supervisor and driver, some passengers of the bus, who had been named in the passenger’s list of that day, were contacted.
-One passenger, who identified himself as a student of a college in Feni, confirmed, saying that he also witnessed the bus being stopped and a passenger (Ishtiaq) being taken away in a white car.
+To further ascertain the account of the supervisor and driver, some passengers of the bus, who were on the passenger list that day, were contacted.
+One passenger, who identified himself as a college student in Feni, confirmed, saying that he also witnessed the bus being stopped and a passenger (Ishtiaq) being taken away in a white car.

 Two microbuses for Kabith

-When contacted, the friend of Kabith’s declined to talk to Prothom Alo.
-However, Kabith’s father talked to him and allowed this reporter to hear the conversation by turning the phone’s speaker on.
-He said to Abul Kalam Mollah that Kabith and he was having a cup of tea in a tea stall near Niribiri Road Tower at Nabinagar.
-Suddenly, two microbuses appeared out of blue, he said, and four individuals from the first microbus apprehended them and took them behind.
-The men then showed them to someone inside the microbus and asked him/her, “Which one?”
+When contacted, Kabith’s friend declined to talk to Prothom Alo.
+However, Kabith’s father spoke to him and allowed this reporter to hear the conversation by turning the phone’s speaker on.
+He said to Abul Kalam Mollah that he and Kabith were having a cup of tea in a tea stall near Niribiri Road Tower at Nabinagar.
+Suddenly, two microbuses appeared out of the blue, he said, and four individuals from the first microbus apprehended them and took them behind the microbus.
+The men then showed them to someone inside the second microbus and asked him/her, “Which one?”
 The individual inside the microbus, in response, pointed to Kabith.
 The microbus then took Kabith and let his friend go.

-Sultana Kamal, an eminent human rights activist, told Prothom Alo, “It is a matter of grave concern if it turns out to be true that the two rape suspects had been abducted by the law enforcement agencies before getting killed.
+Sultana Kamal, an eminent human rights activist, told Prothom Alo, “It is a matter of grave concern if it turns out to be true that the law enforcement agencies abducted the two rape suspects before being killed.
 If the matter isn’t investigated now, questions will arise whether it was a premeditated act.
 If those entrusted with the task of ensuring law and order violate the law, where will we go?”